Servers TL;DR

 Azle has created a special function called jsonStringify that will serialize many ICP-specific data structures to JSON for you:

-import { jsonStringify } from 'azle';
+import { jsonStringify } from 'azle/experimental';

 import express, { Request } from 'express';